-The investment officer shall strive to ensure that the market value of each investment exceeds the book value.
+The Deputy City Manager or designee shall strive to ensure that the market value of each investment exceeds the book value.
 The City shall pursue an active versus a passive portfolio management philosophy.
 That is, securities may be sold before they mature if market conditions present an opportunity for the City to benefit from the trade.
-The investment officer will routinely monitor the contents of the portfolio, the available markets, and the relative value of competing instruments, and will adjust the portfolio accordingly.
+The Deputy City Manager or designee will routinely monitor the contents of the portfolio, the available markets, and the relative value of competing instruments, and will adjust the portfolio accordingly.